google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 if the user is required to sign-in to your app, then that is a good page to launch.

-##### Utility Apps
+##### Utility apps

 The majority of utility apps will benefit from this immediately.
-You'll more than likely want to launch as a standalone experience, much like every other app on a mobile platform.
-Tell it to launch standalone:
+For those apps you'll likely want them launched standalone just alike every other app on a mobile platform.
+To tell an app to launch standalone, add this the Web App Manifest:

     "display": "standalone"

 ##### Games

 The majority of games will benefit from a manifest immediately.
-The vast majority of games will want to launch full-screen straight away and be forced into a specific orientation.
+The vast majority of games will want to launch full-screen and forced a specific orientation.

 If you are developing a vertical scroller or a game like Flappy Birds then you will most likely want your game to always be in portrait mode.